News

 Notebooks detailing Darwin’s theories of evolution and natural selection were discovered missing during a routine check at the Cambridge University Library in January 2001.

-Charles Darwin’s Notebooks B and C were returned to Cambridge University Library more than two decades after they went missing.
-(Stuart Roberts/Cambridge University Library) ...
+Librarians of the world, rejoice!
+Two of Charles Darwin’s notebooks containing his famed Tree of Life sketch were returned to the Cambridge University library more than two decades after they ...